-Reddit, a popular online discussion site, has a running joke: people are often asked whether they would rather fight a horse-sized duck or 100 duck-sized horses.
-This question has surprising relevance to Office 365, because while Microsoft customers often worry about the threat of a widespread large outage (the horse-sized duck), they’re actually getting beat up by a larger number of smaller, less damaging but still annoying outages (the herd of duck-sized horses).
-There are a couple of deeper issues here that warrant a closer look to understand what the real risk is, and what you can do about it.
+Reddit, a popular online discussion site, has a running joke: would rather fight a horse-sized duck or 100 duck-sized horses?
+This bizarre question has surprising relevance to Office 365, because while Microsoft customers often worry about the threat of a widespread large outage (the horse-sized duck), they’re actually getting beat up by a larger number of smaller, less damaging but still annoying outages (the group of duck-sized horses).
+There are deeper issues here that warrant a closer look in order to understand what the real risks are, and what you can do about them.

 Microsoft is justly proud of its financially-backed 99.9% SLA for Office 365.
 They’ve invested a huge amount of talent and treasure in building a robust worldwide service, with more built-in redundancy and availability features than any on-premises customer can hope to provide its users.
 The devil is in the details, though; that 99.9% SLA is an aggregate across all users of the service worldwide.
 As Tony Redmond has written, with such a large subscriber base, an Office 365 outage that affects 3.5 million users for 12 hours would only reduce the quarterly SLA by a tiny amount.
 Of course, those 3.5 million users might not be comforted by this fact if they’re unable to work because of an outage.
 Using Microsoft’s own SLA as a yardstick just isn’t very helpful given that even a widespread or long-lasting outage might not make a real dent in their SLA number.